 SPACECRAFT AVIONICS

-ARGO High Performance Star Tracker System (ARGO HSTS)
+ARGO-2 High Performance Star Tracker System (HSTS-2)

 ARGO is an innovative multi-camera Star Tracker System, comprising of up to five 4Mpixel resolution cameras and one router&power control unit for the data intercommunication and powering of the cameras.
 The system has been conceived as a reliable, highly accurate and low cost product.
 ARGO has been developed in the framework of a H2020 EIC SME Instrument Program, primed by EICAS, that has developed the algorithms and the upper level SW and with the contribution of TSD that has developed the camera and the router&power control unit and OPTEC that has developed the lens.